8 min read

 And the hard truth is that most likely the candidate will not have nearly all the skills listed in the functional matrix above because unicorns aren’t real.

 That’s really the reason why we put Digital Club Gold together.
-Our customers were asking for it (literally, Hey guys could you maybe give us all that cool content you provide on a regular basis and could you come in and help us work in better and more innovative ways and how do we measure that oh yeah and by the way can you customise it for our company and put out brand and colors on it and we said, um, yeah. )
+Our customers were asking for it (literally, Hey guys could you maybe give us all that cool content you provide on a regular basis, and could you come in and help us work in better and more innovative ways and how do we measure that oh yeah, and by the way can you customize it for our company and put out brand and colors on it and we said, um, yeah. )

-- Take away the problem of output, ramp up periods, downtime.
+Take away the problem of output, ramp-up periods, and downtime.

-- Bring a team of culture, behaviour, learning, creative, cyber experts to your table.
+Bring a team of culture, behavior, learning, creative, cyber experts to your table.

-- Increase your agility through our fresh approach content development with a trusted ongoing process for creative and behaviourally focused design.
+Increase your agility through our fresh approach to content development with a trusted ongoing process for creative and behaviourally focused design.

-- Leverage greater efficiency through our shedload of ready to go and ready-to-customise content- so you can execute on more with super high quality digital content, videos, and other learning items but still get that custom/brand touch that makes it look like it’s from your team.
+Leverage greater efficiency through our shedload of ready-to-go and ready-to-customize content- so you can execute on more with super high-quality digital content, videos, and other learning items but still get that custom/brand touch that makes it look like it’s from your team.

-- Make exponential change for incremental cost increase.
-For many job tasks around security awareness it doesn’t matter if you have 500 people or 50,000 people, the time requirements are similar.
+Make an exponential change for the incremental cost increase.
+For many job tasks around security awareness, it doesn’t matter if you have 500 people or 50,000 people, the time requirements are similar.